 Introduction to Docker rm

-The ‘docker rm’ command is used to remove or delete Docker containers.
-It can be used to delete a single container or multiple containers using a single command, but the container must be in a stopped state unless we want to delete the containers forcefully using the ‘-f’ option.
+The ‘docker rm’ command removes or deletes Docker containers.
+It can be used to delete a single container or multiple containers using a single command.
+Still, the container must be stopped unless we want to forcefully delete the containers using the ‘-f’ option.
 This command requires ‘container ID’ or ‘container name’ to be passed to remove or delete the container.
 It deletes all the data stored inside the container, and there is no way to get it back, so we use persistent storage to store the data to preserve it.

 Syntax: